Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 The Abu Garcia Black Max is a reel for anglers looking for a bargain without compromising quality.

-The reels' star drag is easy to adjust and produces over up to 18 lbs of smooth stopping power, enough to hold on to most small-medium sized fish species.
+The reels’ star drag is easy to adjust and produces over up to 18 lbs of smooth stopping power, enough to hold on to most small to medium-sized fish species.

 The moderate gear ratio (6.4:1) offers the perfect balance between speed and power, allowing you to cast most types of fishing lures.
 The reel comes with both a right or left-handed version so you can choose one that fits your preference.